Uncle Ben: Legacy

 During the 2008–2009 "Dark Reign" storyline, Uncle Ben makes an appearance in the Underworld when Hercules attends the trial of Zeus, directing Amadeus Cho as he attempted to find his parents in the afterlife.
 In the "Amazing Grace" storyline, Ben appears as an apparition to Spider-Man while battling a horde of demons and gargoyles, telling him that his death is not Peter's or anyone's fault.
 However, one enemy notices him and attacked only to disappear.
 This left Spider-Man puzzled if he was imagining Ben or he was really talking to his ghost.

 When Ben Reilly adopted the identity of the Jackal and set up an elaborate plan to use Warren's new cloning process to make the world immortal, he attempted to win Peter's allegiance by showing him Ben's coffin and offering to bring Ben back to life.
 However, although tempted by the idea, Peter realized that Ben never intended to bring 'their' uncle back to life because he would have done it already, coldly informing his clone that Uncle Ben would tell Reilly that he was wrong, as he has the power without the responsibility.
 At the conclusion of the crisis, Peter takes a moment beside the coffin containing Ben's corpse, acknowledging that Reilly's actions were wrong but wishing that Uncle Ben was there regardless.

 When Spider-Man finally confronts Kindred during the "Last Remains" arc, he finds that Kindred had dug up the bodies of Uncle Ben, Gwen Stacy, George Stacy, Ned Leeds, J. Jonah Jameson Sr., Jean DeWolff, and Marla Jameson to torment him with.

 Other versions

-Original appearance

-Lee and Ditko introduced the character of "Uncle Ben" alongside "Aunt May" in the June 1962 issue of Strange Tales #97, four months before his Amazing Fantasy debut.
-In the story "Goodbye to Linda Brown," the characters are given no surname.
-They care for a young woman named Linda Brown who develops a sleepwalking habit, just like Ben and May used to have.
-When Linda sleepwalks to the sea in her wheelchair, she becomes a mermaid.

-Trouble

-A version of Ben appeared in the Mark Millar, Terry Dodson 2003 limited series, Trouble, with his brother Richie, who were involved with teenagers, May and Mary.

-None of the characters' last names were revealed.
-The story did not become canon because of its negative reception.

 Bullet Points

 In this alternate reality, a young Ben Parker is working as a military policeman.
-He is assigned to security for Doctor Erskine, a scientist for the Captain America program.
+He is assigned to security for Abraham Erskine, a scientist for the Captain America program.
 An assassination attempt on Erskine succeeds, killing Ben in the process.
 Later on, May still attempts to raise Peter on her own, but without the influence of Ben, Peter grows up to be angry, cynical and mean-spirited, going on to become the Hulk of this reality when he sneaks onto the test site that Rick Jones sneaked onto in the original version of events.